chrismarksus/chrismarksus.github.io/_posts/2016-05-02-Testing_out_prose_io.md

 ---
-published: true
+layout: post
+title:  "Giving Prose.io a try"
+date:   2014-08-28 22:45:51
+categories: blogging
+tags: editor
 ---
-## Testing out prose.io

-My ruby enviroment has been messed up for a while now.
+My ruby environment has been messed up for a while now.
 I stumbled around prose.io and I am trying it out.
+We will see how it goes and I will give and update on it.